folorunsoajala/ATM_OPTIMIZATION_STRATEGIES/README.md

 ![](architeture.png)
 ---
 ## Tool use
-In this project, we will leverage the power of Microsoft SQL Server, Microsoft Power BI Desktop, and Microsoft Fabric to efficiently manage and analyze data.
+In this project, I leverage on the power of Microsoft SQL Server, Microsoft Power BI Desktop, and Microsoft Fabric to efficiently manage and analyze data.
 The primary data source for this project is the **datakliq_education_hub** specifically, their Cohort 3 project dataset.

 ### Dataset Description:
 The dataset comprises a collection of dimension tables, including Customer, ATM Maintenance, Calendar, ATM Location, Hour, and Transaction Type.
 Additionally, there is one fact table named "Transaction Table," which contains a multitude of transactions spanning five different states in Nigeria.
 These states are Lagos, Enugu, FCT (Federal Capital Territory), Rivers, and Kano.